motioneye-project/motioneyeos/board/qemu/mips64-malta/readme.txt

 The login prompt will appear in the terminal that started Qemu.
 The graphical window is the framebuffer.
 No keyboard support has been enabled.

+This configuration is known to be flaky.

+Tested with QEMU 1.2.0